dubeyPraY/Quantum_solution_to_the_boolean_satisfiability_problem/README.md

 ## Known Issues
 - The algorithm currently does not handle single literal clauses robustly.
 Fpr example boolean function contating $x_1$ or $(x_1 \lor x_2) \land (x_1 \lor \bar x_2)$ may not let the algorithm to converge.
-In such cases, it may produce extra non-solution states along with a complexity value as "none".
+In such cases, it may produce extra non-solution states along with a complexity value as "None".
 - Use of machine learning and reinforcement learning to optimize the circuit generation is not yet implemented; we expect it to improve the circuit depth and performance.